-Charm is a lifestyle band designed to look like a piece of jewellery.
-It uses a small LED to make you aware of incoming or missed calls and messages, as well as push alerts from applications that you can select via the smartphone app.
+Charm is a simple to use lifestyle band designed to look like a piece of jewellery.
+It features a small LED to make you aware of incoming or missed calls and messages, as well as push alerts from applications that you can select via the smartphone app.
 Color-coded notifications display information about charging, connectivity status and battery level.

 Charm also doubles up as a basic activity tracker.
 Simply sync it with a smartphone via Bluetooth and pair it with the accompanying app to see how many steps you’ve taken, how much distance you’ve covered over the course of a day and how many calories you’ve burned.
 The device sports on-board memory, so even if you don’t have your smartphone with you, the wearable will continue to gather fitness data.